Whitehouse Station, New Jersey: History

 The area, which is now served only by New Jersey Transit's Raritan Valley Line, used to be a railroad junction, serving as the endpoint of the ill-fated Rockaway Valley Railroad, which ceased operation in 1913.

 Whitehouse Station was home to the global headquarters of pharmaceutical giant Merck, which was housed in the modernist Merck Headquarters Building for more than two decades.
 Merck has shifted its base of operations to Rahway.

 On April 5, 2024, at 10:23 AM, the community was struck by a magnitude 4.8 earthquake.
 The quake saw no major damage and no injuries.
 At 5:59 PM, on the same day, a second earthquake recorded at magnitude 3.8 struck east of the community in Gladstone, New Jersey.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 1.346 mi2, including 1.303 mi2 of land and 0.043 mi2 of water (3.20%).

 Demographics

+Whitehouse Station first appeared as an unincorporated community under the name White House Station in the 1970 U.S. census.
+The community did not appear in the 1980 U.S. census and then was listed as a census designated place in the 1990 U.S. census.